 The Importance of Surgeon Volume and Experience at Adrenal SurgeryIf you have an adrenal tumor, the most important factor for you to have a good outcome is your choice of adrenal surgeon.
 Typically, the best adrenal surgeon is the one with the most experience.
 That does NOT mean the surgeon with the most experience in your city!
 For almost all people, this means you will need to tavel to another city to be operated on by an expert.

 Unfortunately, the median (average) number of adrenal operations performed by adrenal surgeons in the United States per year is… 1 (one).
 You read that correctly.
 Most people have their adrenal tumor removed by a surgeon that performs ONE adrenal operation per year.
 Yes, we are not kidding.
-Indeed, it would be a joke if it were not for the fact that you, or your loved one depends on having an experienced surgeon for optimal outcomes.
-When your surgeon tells you he/she is an expert at adrenal surgery because they perform 6 or more adrenal operations (adrenalectomies) per year it is self-serving.
+Indeed, it would be a joke if it were not for the fact that you, or your loved one, depends on having an experienced surgeon for optimal outcomes.
+When your surgeon tells you he/she is an expert at adrenal surgery because they perform up to 6 adrenal operations (adrenalectomies) per year it is self-serving.
 This is akin to stating that you are an expert airline pilot if you fly an aircraft only 6 times a year.
 In a single day, the surgeons of the Carling Adrenal Center may perform more adrenal operations than your average surgeon in a career.
-It may seem that this paragraph is self-serving with respect to ourselves, but unfortunately, as a referral center for patients world wide, we see complications from low-volume adrenal surgeons EVERY DAY--and it breaks our hearts.
+It may seem that this paragraph is self-serving with respect to ourselves, but unfortunately, as a referral center for patients worldwide, we see complications from low-volume adrenal surgeons EVERY DAY--and it breaks our hearts.

 We realize we cannot operate on every patient in the world needing an adrenal operation, but you should identify the highest-volume adrenal surgeon in your area.
 Ideally, the best surgeon for adrenal tumors is an endocrine surgeon with a special emphasis on adrenal tumors.

-- Endocrine surgeons.
+- Endocrine surgeons

-- "Minimally Invasive Surgeons" who also perform hernia, intestinal, bariatric, weight loss, gallbladder, gastric, and reflux operations.
+- "Minimally invasive surgeons" who also perform hernia, intestinal, bariatric, weight loss, gallbladder, gastric, and reflux operations

-- Surgical Oncologists who also operate on breast, melanoma, intestine, liver, sarcomas, pancreas, colon, rectum, and other organs.
+- Surgical Oncologists who also operate on breast, melanoma, intestine, liver, sarcomas, pancreas, colon, rectum, and other organs

-- Urologists, who treat urinary tract infections, erectile dysfunction, kidney stones, prostate and bladder problems, as well as kidney disease and tumors.
+- Urologists, who treat urinary tract infections, erectile dysfunction, kidney stones, prostate and bladder problems, as well as kidney disease and tumors

 Which Adrenal Operation is Best for Me?
-How Does the Surgeon Decide?The best adrenal surgeons will consider a number of factors to determine which adrenal operationis best for each patient as an individual.
-Although 95% of patients are best served by a the minimally invasive "Scope Back Operation", the surgeon must look at multiple things to make sure the operation chosen is the best in that circumstance.
+How Does the Surgeon Decide?The best adrenal surgeons will consider a number of factors when determining which adrenal operation is best for each patient as an individual.
+Although 95% of patients are best served by a the Mini Back Scope Scope Adrenalectomy (MBSA), the surgeon must look at multiple things to make sure the operation chosen is the best in that circumstance.
 Things to consider include:

-What About the Biopsy of My Adrenal Tumor / Mass?Remember, a biopsy of the adrenal tumor is almost never helpful...
-Remember our most important rule on this website: DO NOT PERFORM A BIOPSY OF AN ADRENAL MASS.
-It can be very dangerous to biopsy an adrenal mass or adrenal nodule if the patient has a pheochromocytoma.
-If the patient has an adrenocortical carcinoma (adrenal cancer) the biopsy may spill tumor cells.
+What About the Biopsy of My Adrenal Tumor?Remember, a biopsy of the adrenal tumor is almost never helpful...The important rule on this website is DO NOT PERFORM A BIOPSY OF AN ADRENAL MASS.
+It can be very dangerous to biopsy an adrenal mass if the patient has a pheochromocytoma.
+If the patient has an adrenocortical carcinoma (adrenal cancer), the biopsy may spill tumor cells.
 The tumor cells can then implant, and cause local recurrence.
 Also, a fine needle biopsy can never distinguish between a benign and malignant adrenocortical tumor, and is thus a wasteful, meaningless, invasive procedure that may cause significant harm.

 What You Need to Know in Two Sentences

-Bottom line about finding the best adrenal operation:The best surgery technique is less about the technology being used, but rather for the patient to identify the smartest, most knowledgeable, thoughtful surgeon who has the most superior understanding of adrenal anatomy, disease, tumors and the one with the most experience in adrenal surgery.
-Reading the pages of this large website you have come to understand that the adrenal gland and its functions may appear complex, and indeed many patients and doctors struggle to obtain a comprehensive understanding of adrenal function, and adrenal tumor disease.
+Bottom line about finding the best adrenal operation.
+The best surgery technique is less about the technology being used, but rather for the patient to identify the smartest, most knowledgeable, thoughtful surgeon who has the most superior understanding of adrenal anatomy, disease, tumors and the one with the most experience in adrenal surgery.
+Reading the pages of this large website, you have come to understand that the adrenal gland and its functions may appear complex, and indeed many patients and doctors struggle to obtain a comprehensive understanding of adrenal function and adrenal tumor disease.
 For us at the Carling Adrenal Center, though, this is easy.
 This is what we do, day in and day out.
-We live, and breath adrenal tumor disease every day.
-The number one priority is to achieve a perfect and safe operation without complications, cure the patient, and secondarily do it fast (minimizing anesthesia time), efficient, and with a superior cosmetic result.
+We live and breathe adrenal tumor disease every day.
+The number one priority is to achieve a perfect and safe operation without complications and cure the patient.
+Secondarily, we aim to do it quickly (minimizing anesthesia time), efficiently, and with a superior cosmetic result.